 Yes.
 Place it in the freezer in an airtight container for up to three months.
 Thaw at room temperature.

-Tips for The Best Cheese Babka Ever
+Hostess Tips for the Perfect Cheese Babka Recipe

 Don’t forget to let us know how much you loved this Polish Cheese Babka recipe!